zkan/data-pipelines-with-airflow/README.md

 ## Starting Airflow

-Before we run Airflow, let's create these folders first:
+Before we run Airflow, let's create these folders below first.
+Please note that if you're using Windows, you can skip this step.

 ```sh
 mkdir -p mnt/dags mnt/logs mnt/plugins mnt/tests